mnakalay/Concrete5-Super-User-recovery/README.md

 **Download the file c5-su-recovery.php** and put it on your server inside `application/bootstrap`

+We don't want just anybody accessing your website to have access to this tool so we're going to protect it with a password.

+**This is not your new Super User password, it is only a security password to make sure others can't use this tool while you are working with it.**

 Open the file for modification and, at the top, where it says

     $authorizationPassword = "YourPasswordHere";